 Our trip back to BA’s Retiro, the next day, was without incident and again we slept on an overnighter.
 I say without incident because now getting a late pickup from the tour agency seemed to be the rule.
 Having arranged a 2.45 PM pick up at the Hostel, later revised to be 3.00 PM, turned into a 3.20 PM pick up for a 3.45 PM bus trip.
 The buses leave on time, they are like clockwork.
 Getting to the bus station just on time was too close for my comfort level.
 I am more North American oriented; I am driven to visions of missing a bus if not at the station ahead of time.
 For Argentineans, the pace of life is different, more relaxed, and more nonchalant.
 The heat must have something to do with it; I noticed I walked slower in Puerto Iguazü than I usually walk.
 I noticed that I was less worried about missing the bus in Puerto Iguazü than I was in Buenos Aires.
 Jungle living sure is different, pine trees might grow faster here, but I seemed to slow down.

-in our pad again writing this, I end by saying the trip was a wonderful, new experience and showed me that Nature although seemingly benign, has tremendous power.
+All that said and done, back in BA having fought traffic jams again, in our pad again writing this, I end by saying the trip was a wonderful, new experience and showed me that Nature although seemingly benign, has tremendous power.
 And a simple thing like falling water, calls people from every corner of the world to bear witness.

 We met a man from Vietnam who travelled 38 hours by plane to visit the falls.